People often ask why

 Swells tend to be largest and best for surfing during these months, which coincide with the dry season the Pacific Coast.
 Consequently this time is the most populated and expensive in Puerto Viejo, tends to be relatively dry, and is quite lively.
 All restaurants are open, parties and events occur often, the streets of town are filled with locals and tourists, and beaches are crowded on weekends.
 On weekdays the many beaches outside of town remain completely deserted.

 These months are the driest of the year with occasional rain usually occurring at night or early in the morning.
-February and March have big swells while the ocean becomes calm for swimming and snorkeling in April.
-August and September are ideal for snorkeling and sailing, and the swells begin to pick up again in October.
+February and March have big swells while the ocean becomes calm for swimming and snorkeling in May.
+September and October are ideal for snorkeling and sailing.

-During the months of May and November many businesses close for low season.
+During the months of June and November many businesses close for low season.
 This is also the rainiest time of year in Puerto Viejo.
 In fact, it is not unusual to experience weeks of nonstop rain.
-June and July often have plenty of sun and calm water for swimming.
-If you are an experienced surfer you will be unimpressed with the waves during this time.